Revenge, OH - (late 1800's - present farming town with an interesting story)

 Classification: small town

 It's tough trying to pinpoint when Royalton's heyday was.
-The town never got a canal or a railroad & didn't have any businesses that could create a population boom.
-It could be said that Royalton's heyday was in the 1830's or 40's, before it lost out on opportunities that many other towns were granted to have a bigger future.
-Royalton lost it's post office in 1909 & is just a shadow of it's former shape & size.
-There's still residences in the area but the population density is less than it once was & some the old town's streets & original plats have been broken up to form what's there now.
-There's an old storefront at the intersection of Royalton Rd. & Amanda Northern Rd.
-Royalton Cemetery is on private property north of Royalton Rd. on the east side of town.
+The town never got a canal or railroad & didn't have any businesses that could create a population boom.
+It could be said that Royalton's heyday was in the 1830s or 1840s, before it lost out on opportunities that many other towns were granted to have a bigger future.
+Royalton's post office closed in 1909 & the town is just a shadow of its former shape & size.
+There are still residences in the area, but the population density is less than it once was.
+Some the old town's streets & original plats have been broken up to form what's there now.
+There's an old storefront at the intersection of Royalton Rd & Amanda Northern Rd.
+Royalton Cemetery is on private property north of Royalton Rd on the east side of town.

 Fairfield County Ohio Ghost Towns Research Resrouces